bklavet/Echo-skill-to-control-Directv/Custom Slot skill/README.md

 # Echo-skill-to-control-Directv
+This is the Echo-skill-to-control-Directv skill using a Custom Slot in the Alexa Skill Kit.
+I have found this to be a better way of doing things.

+The setup for this is almost the same with the exception of adding a custom slot name and then adding the "custom slot values.txt " file.
+I have included additional steps to mawrew19's walkthrough below to help make it easier for a first timer.

 This is an amazon echo skill that will control a networked Directv Receiver so that users can control Directv with their voice

 This is a hack job on another GitHub Repository: https://github.com/MrEggsalad/Echo-Roku-Voice-Control